OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 November 15th, 2018
 --------------------

-Bad Email Alert in Course Invite
+Invalid Email Alert in Course Invite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The platform will now specify which email address is erroneous by highlighting the email in red.